didix21/spidyproject/README.md

-# spidypriject
+# spidyproject

-# About it
+## About it
-This repository contains all the firmware necessary to impliment with Spidy.
+This repository contains all the necessary firmware to be implimented in Arduino's Spidy.
+Spidy is a six leg robot which is controlled with an Arduino and the spidyfirmware.
 Based on the robot: [Funny six feet + Myo](http://www.thingiverse.com/thing:1201161/#files)

+# Characteristics
+Description about the hardware and firmware used in spidy.
+## Hardware
+ * Plastic chasis.
+ * Arduino.
+ * 16 channels pwm controller.
+ * 13 servo motors SG90.
+ * Ultrasonic sensor.
+ * MPU-6050 3 Axis Acceleration + Gyroscope / 6 Axis Attitude Module.
+ * Raspberry Pi 2.0.
+(Optional for controll it manually)

+ ## Firmware
+ * spidyfirmware

+## Things to do
+**Hardware**
+  * Implement the 16 channels pwm controller.

+**Software**
+  * Create new code for using the previous hardware.

-# Contributors
+## Contributors

 - [Sxubach](https://github.com/sxubach)
   - He will create the communication between a PC, the Raspberry Pi 3.0 and Arduino MEGA.